xueliu/Raspcontrol/README.md

 ### Setting up your account

-Once you can see a login screen this is your indication that Raspcontrol is now running at this point you __must__ navigate to

-	raspcontrol/setup.php

-	OR

-	raspcontrol/app/setup.php (if you're not deploying Raspcontrol standalone)

-this will create the initial user to login to the system, you can then log in with the usernamev and password that you chose.
+Now you will be promted to setup a new account, this will create the initial user to login to the system.

-__/app after /raspcontrol is required if you're not deploying with PHP__

-__For security ensure you remove setup.php once complete__

 ***